zaproxy/zaproxy-website/site/content/docs/docker/baseline-scan.md

-    --auto            use the automation framework if supported for the given parameters (this will become the default soon) --autooff         do not use the automation framework even if supported for the given parameters --plan-only       generate an automation framework plan but do not run it
+    --auto            use the automation framework if supported for the given parameters (this will become the default soon) --autooff         do not use the automation framework even if supported for the given parameters --plan-only       generate an automation framework plan but do not run it --ajax-spider     use the Ajax spider when -j is specified (default) - currently only in the nightly and weekly images --client-spider   use the Client spider instead of the Ajax spider when -j is specified - currently only in the nightly and weekly images
 ```
 To run it with no 'file' params use:
 ```